htcondor/htcondor/docs/grid-computing/grid-universe.rst

     GLITE_LOCATION = $(LIBEXEC)/glite
     BATCH_GAHP     = $(GLITE_LOCATION)/bin/batch_gahp

-The batch GAHP’s configuration file has variables that must be modified to tell it where to find
+The batch GAHP's configuration file has variables that must be modified to tell it where to find

  PBS